ietf-wg-ccwg/draft-ietf-ccwg-bbr/draft-ietf-ccwg-bbr.md

 for a large volume of Internet traffic.
 An open source implementation of BBR is also available for DCCP {{RFC4340}}  {{draft-romo-iccrg-ccid5}}.

+## ECN

+This experimental version of BBR does not specify a specific response to either Classic {{RFC3168}} or L4S {{RFC9330}} style ECN.
+However, if BBR negotiates either type of ECN, the congestion controller response MUST treat any CE marks as congestion.

+{{?RFC8311, Section 4.1}} relaxes the requirement from RFC3168 that the congestion response to CE marks be identical to packet loss.
+The congestion response resquirements of L4S are detailed in
+{{?RFC9330, Section 4.3}}.

 # Detailed Algorithm {#detailed-algorithm}